cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/rule-categories.md

 {{</table-wrap>}}

-There are other rule categories based on the attack vector/protocol, such as `udp`, `dns`, and `icmp`.
+There are other rule categories based on the attack vector/protocol, such as `dns`, `quic`, and `sip`.
 The categories list is dynamic and may change over time.